||"dawnbreak in the west"|

 And then there's the means how the Church has got here from there.
 Basically the Pope sat on his cathedra in 1860 and declared Mary to be immaculately conceived, without a synod backing him up.
 Later in 1870 the Papacy asserted infallibility - which means the Papal right not to require a synod.
 Then in the 1950s Pius XII assumed this seat and pronounced the Assumption of Mary - on the Papacy's, er, assumption that Mary was in life on par with Jesus, Moses, and Elijah.

 But Zmirak will care most about what the Church does to humanity.
 So - once more - I invoke Girard and mimeticism.
 Mary is the patron saint of "single moms" (cue the compassionate headtilt!).
-This is not a fit example for any female to follow.
-Casting too much emphasis on her means too many of your society's children are going to lack fathers.
+It caters to the old urban temptation of Goddess-worship, undermining lawful authority and breeding bastards.
 My grandfather would have added that asking for her intercession, or for any saint's intercession, promotes a bribery-culture in Catholic nations; but I'm not getting into that here.

 The slur "Mary-olatry", frankly, befits the Latin Church at present.
 We may respect Mary for her role, and we may wish all the best for her in the afterlife.
 But that's about as far as is safe.

 On this site